grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* everyone else refers to it as 'the boat'
 * [ ] are the ballast valves operated by switches? or wheels?
 	* I'm going to make them **wheels** at chap 2 line 736
-	* (wheels so they have fine-grained control over flooding)
+	* (wheels/valves so they have fine-grained control over flooding)
 * [ ] fuel oil -- is what fuel is called
 * [ ] fuel ballast -- normal fuel oil tanks are filled with water as they are emptied (since they are outside the pressure hull)
 	* fuel ballast tanks (not sure if these are extras, see USS Cod website) can be filled with air to get additional freeboard and run faster on the surface